-Sauber joined Caterham and Marussia at the bottom of the results - and out of the points - in Sunday's Indian Grand Prix...
+Sauber once again failed to score a single point, joining Caterham and Marussia at the bottom of the results in China...